bqth29/simulated-bifurcation-algorithm/README.md

     # YOUR CODE HERE
     return
 ```

+### Binary and integer formulations

+Note that many problems that can be represented as Ising models are not based on spin vectors but rather on binary or integer vectors.
+The `interface` submodule thus has two additional classes, `Binary` and `Integer`, both of which inherit from `IsingInterface` in order to generalize these cases more easily.

 > 🔎 You can check [Andrew Lucas' paper](https://arxiv.org/pdf/1302.5843.pdf) on Ising formulations of NP-complete and NP-hard problems, including all of Karp's 21 NP-complete problems.